• Blog

 • Understanding my cycle

-You’ve probably seen hundreds of wellness articles telling you what to eat and what not to eat, how much to exercise, what vitamins to take and what screenings to do and when.
-Yes, nutrition, physical fitness and regular health screenings are all important.
-But one of the most essential things you can do for your overall health and well-being is to advocate for yourself at the doctor.
+You’ve probably read many wellness articles telling you what to eat, how much to exercise, and what screenings to do and when.
+Yes, these things are important, but one of the most essential things you can do for your overall well-being is to advocate for yourself at your healthcare professional’s office.

 Becoming an advocate for your health can help you get proper and prompt care.
-It can help ensure that you are not only listened to, but that your concerns are addressed.
-And it can help guarantee that specific issues like reproductive, sexual and gynecological health are an ever-present part of the conversation.
+It can help ensure that you are listened to and that your concerns are addressed.
+And it can help guarantee that important topics including reproductive, sexual and gynecological health are an ever-present part of the conversation.

 Advocating women’s health is especially important.
 Studies show that women’s pain is viewed as less intense and more psychologically based.1 A 2019 analysis published in Nature Communications found that 72% of women in Denmark wait longer for a diagnosis compared to men.
 And a 2019 study in the Journal of the American College of Cardiology stated that women receive significantly less timely treatments for heart disease compared to men.3